SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-Gavin-Persad/PROJECT_PRESENTATION.md

     1.snooker scorer - take in array of coloured balls and work out the score of the run based on the points assigned to each ball
     2.darts to finish - is there a possible way to finish a game of darts with 3 darts from your current score 3.how many subs left - the new substituion rule caused confusion in Arsenals champions league game on tuesday.
 Make an function to show how many subs and breaks in play are left
-    4.poker, best possible hand - from the five community cars that are shown (this will be inputted as arrays), what is the best two cards you could have in your hand.
+    4.poker, best possible hand - from the five community cards that are shown (this will be inputted as arrays), what is the best two cards you could have in your hand.

 ### Realist
     1. Too many variables (ie. fouls)